-A complement to the ROC curve is the precision recall curve (PRC), which can give additional insight when comparing model performance on imbalanced data.
+The precision recall curve (PRC) is a complement to the ROC curve.
+It may give additional insight compared to the ROC curve when evaluating model performance on imbalanced data.

-Precision is the number of true positives out of all the predicted positives.
-This means, out of all the episodes the model classifies as leading to an avoidable hospital readmission, how many actually lead to an avoidable hospital readmission.
+Precision is the number of true positives out of all the predicted positives, meaning the number of episodes which actually led to an avoidable hospital readmission out of those predicted to have led to one.

-Recall is another name of the true positive rate.
-Intuitively here it represents how well the model finds avoidable hospital readmissions.
+Recall is another name of the true positive rate and represents how successful the model is in identifying avoidable hospital readmissions.
 That is, out of all the avoidable hospital readmissions in the data set, how many the model has identified.